 Numerous day-care centres for people with mental disabilities are led by JOIN members.
 They organise events and work to reduce barriers and foster social inclusion.

 To help people in need is one of the main tasks of all JOIN members.
 They engage in food and clothing provision in their countries as well as around the globe.
-Many JOIN members run accomodations, shelters and kitchen for homeless people in their communities and provide free medical consultaions and examnations.
+Many JOIN members run accommodations, shelters and kitchen for homeless people in their communities and provide free medical consultations and examinations.

 Our member organisations also provide refugee assistance nationally, such as Johanniter Germany, which has experienced an unprecedented number of refugees since 2015.
 Their staff provide medical assistance, emergency shelters and accommodation facilities (notably for unaccompanied minors).
 They also created long-term accommodations while providing language training and assistance to facilitate the integration process.

 In their kindergartens and playschools, Johanniter Germany do not only provide day-care for the little ones.
 They let children learn through play and experience the world with all senses.
 It is the mission of the day care centers to provide all children with the best possible educational and development opportunities.

 Our German member runs 500 day-care centres for more than 35,000 children nationwide.
 Many of their day-care centres were also open during the pandemic as emergency care.

 JOIN members respond to humanitarian crises by helping victims of disasters around the globe with relief supplies and emergency aid.
 Read about the international humanitarian aid of our members here.

 JOIN members engage in nationally funded and European-funded research projects and development.
 They run departments dedicated to research and innovation as well as specialised academic institutions to conduct in-depth research on matters related to health, training and their respective services.